 The last two days went by in a blink of an eye for me.
 I had decided to go for Kurinjal Peak trek at the very last moment I wasn’t expecting much apart from breaking my mundane routine.
 But it turned out to be an exciting experience and all because of wonderful management by the hosts at Muse Community.
 Everything was so well planned out, I loved how they included all offbeat places in the itinerary.

 Also, Muse not only conducts these weekend getaways but also various interesting Workshops, House Concerts, Game nights, Artist Collaborations, and other offbeat events in Bangalore every week.
-So if you’re interested in bringing back your love for long lost hobbies do follow them on Instagram & YouTube, linked below.
+So if you’re interested in bringing back your love for long lost hobbies do follow them on Instagram & YouTube.